 False.
 The truth is, habitual use of enemas is not harmless.
 Over time, enemas can impair the natural muscle action of the intestines, leaving them unable to function normally.
 An ongoing need for enemas is not normal; you should see a doctor if you find yourself relying on them or any other medication to have a bowel movement.

 Irritable bowel syndrome is a disease.

 False.
 Irritable bowel syndrome is not a disease.
 It is a functional disorder, which means that there is a problem in how the muscles in the intestines work.
 New research shows that this problem is linked to the over- or underproduction of serotonin by the digestive system.
 Irritable bowel syndrome is characterised by gas, abdominal pain, and diarrhoea or constipation, or both.
 Although the syndrome can cause considerable pain and discomfort, it does not damage the digestive tract as diseases do.
 Also, irritable bowel syndrome does not lead to more serious digestive diseases later.

 Inflammatory bowel disease is caused by psychological problems.

+False.
 Inflammatory bowel disease is the general name for two diseases that cause inflammation in the intestines, Crohn's disease and ulcerative colitis.
 The cause of the disease is unknown, but researchers speculate that it may be a virus or bacteria interacting with the body's immune system.
 There is no evidence to support the theory that inflammatory bowel disease is caused by tension, anxiety, or other psychological factors or disorders.

 You and your digestive system